Road to Omega: a plan to save the world with science, epistemology, and blockchain technology.

 developing a “religion for robots” that provides a code of ethics for AIs

-In addition to being highly skeptical, you probably have some questions, like: Does the world really need saving?
+These may sound like lofty goals, but there is already a plan in place to achieve each of them, and the teams that will carry out the aims are quietly being assembled.
+In addition to being skeptical, you probably have some questions, like: Does the world really need saving?
 Who’s going to do it?
 How are they going to pull it off?
 And how can I help?

 Well, you may have not been wondering about that last one just yet, but we hope that the content you are about to consume inspires you to join the effort.
 This introduction post and newsletter provides a brief overview of the Road to Omega project, our motivation for trying something so crazy, and evidence for why you’d be wise to bet on its success.
 I mean that literally—you can bet on the mission’s success by crowdfunding its projects with NFTs (non-fungible tokens) that will make you a stakeholder in return.
 But before we get into the details, let’s answer those initial questions.